 You also won’t have to notify the U.S. Citizenship and Immigration Services (USCIS) every time you move.

 4. You can bring your family to the United States

-Furthermore, the petition will not only benefit the U.S. citizen’s siblings and married children, but also their spouse and children less than 21 years of age.
+Furthermore, the petition will not only benefit the U.S. citizen’s siblings and married children but also their spouses and children less than 21 years of age.

-However, lawful permanent residents (green card holders) may only petition for their spouse and unmarried children.
+However, lawful permanent residents (green card holders) may only petition for their spouses and unmarried children.

 If their child gets married before the parent becomes a United States citizen, United States Citizenship and Immigration Services will revoke the child’s petition.